ogonkov/nunjucks-loader/README.md

 ### extensions

-Set extensions to import, that required for templates to render.
+Set map of extensions that would be imported before each template render.

 ```js
 {